foxlox/hypobrychium/README.md

 Source will be published soon, I'm making it watchable ;-) It was written in Delphi (Lazarous)

-Special thanks to Ewan who developed some really professional Units.
+Special thanks to Ewan who developed some high professional Units.

 have fun